Category Archives: 1995 Films

 Grade: B

-Babe (1995) is a cute, charming family film about a pig who becomes a hero while living on a farm with a family of other animals and a farmer and his wife.
+Babe (1995) is a cute, charming family film about a pig who becomes a hero while living on a farm with a family of other animals, a farmer, and his wife.

-It is not a risky film from a story perspective- any doubts about a happy ending?- though here are props for some visual creativity.
+It is not a risky film from a story perspective- any doubts about a happy ending?- though there are props for some visual creativity.

 And let’s face it- the film is sweet and heartwarming with not a mean bone in its body.